Masters Program Details

 Description: Preparation of an independent project under the direction of the professor.
 May be repeated for credit.

 Description: Concentrated readings and review of research studies and literature relative to areas of significance in psychology.
 May be repeated for credit.

 Description: Individually-designed program of supervised experience in the field of human services aimed at providing opportunities for field-related practice and development of sensitivity, awareness and skills relevant to provision of human services.
 May be repeated for credit.

 Description: Independent study and investigation exploring a definite topic related to the field of psychology.
 Required for completion of M.A. degree under the thesis option.
 May be repeated for credit.

 Description: Provides a systematic, precise, and rational perspective based on probability theory.
 Learning involve descriptive and inferential statistics and computer application of statistics and computer application of statistical packages.
-Same as SOCI 5003.

 Description: An overview of the farther reaches of human development, including consideration of consciousness studies, altered states, spiritual growth, and ways of knowing.

 Description: Provides a working understanding of organizational development (OD) and change including the process of change, the forces (internal and external) which impact organizations, and the role of OD and intervention strategies.
 Students will also gain an understanding of the impact that personally and consulting style may have in an organizational environment.

 Description: Examines selected topics in consciousness studies, such as the history of consciousness, the phenomenology of consciousness and society, etc. May be repeated for credit.